Managed Endpoints API

 Personalization

-All standard web personalization accessors, such as customer properties, attributes, recommendations, etc. (those accessors are similar to the ones available in weblayers), are available.
+All standard web personalization accessors are available, such as customer properties, attributes, and recommendations.
+These accessors are similar to the ones available in weblayers.

 📘